top of page

 B i o g r a p h y

-He is frequently seen as a recitalist, accompanist, and concerto soloist on all three keyboard instruments.
-He also is in demand as a conductor and lecturer in the Washington DC metro area, and enjoys teaching privately.
-He is an Officer in the Order of St. John, and a member of the National Society of Washington Family Descendants, and the Sons of the American Revolution.
+Mr. Fickley is frequently seen as conductor, soloist, accompanist and speaker in the Washington DC metro area.
+He is an Officer in the Order of St. John and a member of the National Society of Washington Family Descendants and Sons of the American Revolution.

 bottom of page